MajidAlinejad/hookgen/README.md

 ### Options

+- `"baseUrl": <url>`: Set base url of open api.
 - `"hook": <library>`: Specify the library (SWR, ReactQuery, NG).
 - `"outDir": <directory>`: Specify the output directory for the generated files.
 - `"archive": <boolean>`: download a copy from current version of swagger json.
+- `"singleJson": <boolean>`: If it's 'true' base url must be end in .json file otherwise base url must be your openapi root url

 ## Contributing